For You formed my inward parts; You wove me in my mother's womb.Psalm 139:13(NASB)

 For the first 12 verses of this well-loved Psalm, the writer lays out the doctrine of God's omniscience and omnipresence.
 He outlines the master-plan of our Creator, Who determined, at the beginning, that man should be fruitful and multiply, and that he should fill the earth with his seed.
 God determined from the beginning that a man would leave his father and mother and be united with his wife.. and together, they would become one flesh - not only spiritually but physically.

 God is the Creator of the human embryo, and from the moment of conception, that we read: For thou hast possessed my reins.
-You formed my inward parts.
-You have covered me in my mother's womb, which means that the Lord is the Originator and Owner of the little life within the womb.
+You formed my innermost parts.
+You have covered me in my mother's womb.
+This beautifully explains that the Lord is the Originator and Owner of the little life within the womb.
 God's supreme sovereignty, over every newly formed life, is the meaning behind this verse, for the Lord formed my inward parts.
 The Lord wove me together in my mother's womb.

 God has the ownership rights over every human life, which should be treated with reverence and respect, but too often the Lord is held in contempt, by those He knitted together, at their conception - and too frequently the value of the unborn is considered inconsequential, or a matter of unfortunate inconvenience.